adrianmnh/adrianmnh.github.io/_posts/2022-11-2-DistanceTransformCompression.md

 Given a binary image, the objective is to produce a loss-less compression via the skeleton of 8-connectness distance transform.

-To insure correctness, a decompression algorithm is used on the compressed file.
+To ensure correctness, a decompression algorithm is used on the compressed file.

 <a href="../../assets/pdf/compression.pdf" class="large-link"> Project PDF source code and algorithms</a>